 Satisfactory performance on the research proposal examination is required for students to maintain good progress toward completion of their degree.

 The research proposal examination should be administered prior to the end of the sixth academic-year semester in residence at Michigan Tech.
 It must be given no later than six years after enrollment.

 Once students have completed the requirements for candidacy and submitted a Petition to Enter Candidacy, students may register for research credits at the research mode reduced tuition rate.
 PhD students who have achieved candidacy are eligible for research mode tuition rates for research credits; they will be charged the regular tuition rate for courses they may want to take.

 The research undertaken as part of the doctoral degree program will be presented in the form of a dissertation that will be a permanent acquisition of the library.
 Any classified or proprietary material that cannot be made available to the public is not acceptable as a dissertation.
 Completing the dissertation requires preparation of the document according to Graduate School guidelines, and submitting the completed (and successfully defended) dissertation to the Graduate School.

-At a public final oral examination, primarily concerning the research and doctoral dissertation, the candidate should justify the validity of the methods and conclusions contained in the dissertation and should demonstrate familiarity with the significance of the study in relation to the existing body of knowledge.
+At a public final oral examination (“defense”), the candidate should justify the validity of the methods and conclusions contained in the dissertation and should demonstrate familiarity with the significance of the study in relation to the existing body of knowledge.

-The examination may be given two academic-year semesters following successful completion of the qualifying examination and one academic-year semester following successful completion of the research proposal examination.
-The student’s examination results must be reported to the Graduate School on the Report on Final Oral Examination Form.
+After the defense, the results must be reported to the Graduate School on the Report on Final Oral Examination Form.